Capstone-Projects-2024-Spring/team-git-repository-creation-tu-cis-4398-docs-template/documentation/docs/system-architecture/class-diagram.md

 ### Home Assistant

-Home Assistant acts as the server in our system.
-It receives commands from the user interface, interacts with the devices, and updates the user interface with the status of the devices.
+Home Assistant is the core of our system, acting as the server.
+It’s responsible for managing the state of all connected devices and automations.
+It communicates with the user interface to display device statuses.
+It also communicates with the IntelliGest system by receiving data payloads sent through an MQTT Broker which include a prediction for the action.
+It also interacts with the devices themselves to control their states based on user input and automation rules.

 ### User Interface